Tariffs — An Explainer

 • Canada & Mexico: All products except those that fall under the US-Mexico-Canada free trade agreement are subject to 25% tariffs.
 That’s about half of imports from Mexico and over 60% from Canada.
 Energy and potash are subject to 10% tariffs.

-• Autos: A 25% tariff on all imported autos began on April 3.
+• Autos & auto parts: A 25% tariff on all imported autos and auto parts began on April 3.
 This includes US autos completed in Mexico and Canada.
+Facing blowback from US automakers, Trump made some modifications, allowing US automakers to temporarily receive some credits for parts (except those made in China) imported for US-assembled autos.

-• Global “baseline” tariff: A 10% tariff was imposed on all trading partners except Canada and Mexico (already subject to previously imposed tariffs) on April 5.
+• Global “baseline” tariff: On April 5 a 10% tariff was imposed on almost all trading partners except China, Canada, and Mexico (already subject to previously imposed tariffs).
+Surprisingly, Russia was excluded from the tariffs, but Ukraine was not.

 Coming soon

-June 1, 2025: The $25 per item tariff placed on all Chinese goods that go through the postal system will be doubled to $50
+June 1, 2025: The $25 per item tariff placed on all Chinese goods that go through the postal system will double to $50

-July 8, 2025: The 90-day pause on “reciprocal” tariffs” ends.
-Nearly 60 trade partners were hit with “reciprocal tariffs” ranging from 10% to 50% on April 9 and paused the same day.
+July 8, 2025: The 90-day pause on “reciprocal tariffs” ends.
+Nearly 60 trade partners were hit with tariffs ranging from 10% to 50% on April 9 and paused the same day.
 Using a calculation method derided as “nonsense” by experts, the list even included remote islands inhabited only by penguins.
 “Reciprocal tariffs” on China remain in effect.

 Retaliation

-• China increased tariffs on all US goods to 125% after Trump’s most recent escalation.
+• China increased tariffs on all US goods to 125% after Trump’s April escalation and suspended exports of certain minerals and magnets US defense and tech industries rely on.
 It also tightened restrictions on US companies doing business with China.
+On May 12 China temporarily lowered its retaliation rate to 10% and paused other export controls enacted since April.

 How will the new tariffs impact the US economy?

-While the situation remains fluid and much remains unknown, financial markets and industry leaders are already responding negatively to the uncertainty and shifting sands.
+While the situation remains fluid and much remains unknown, financial markets and industry leaders are responding negatively to the uncertainty and shifting sands.
 In just two days following Trump’s tariff plan unveiling, markets plunged dramatically, losing $6 trillion in value.
-The growing fight between the U.S. and China could cause the world’s economy to shrink by almost 7% over time.
+Without a permanent deal, a full-scale trade war between the U.S. and China could cause the world’s economy to shrink by almost 7% over time.
 All of this volatility will have serious repercussions for American workers, families, and businesses.

 • Increased consumer costs: Higher tariffs on imported goods will lead to increased prices for everyday products, from clothing and gas to cars and phones.

 • Clothing: About 97% of clothing bought in the US is imported.
-Prices are estimated to rise 64% in the near term and stay 27% higher in the long-run.
+Prices are estimated to rise 19% on shoes and 16% on clothing in the long term.

 • Gas and energy: Canada is the largest supplier of energy to the US, via crude oil, heating oil, natural gas, and electricity.
 Nationally, gas prices are projected to rise by 5 to 20 cents per gallon.
 New England is especially reliant on Canadian energy and will see even higher increases, with gas prices rising 20 to 40 cents per gallon and electricity costing New Englanders an additional $66 million per year.

-• Cars: Estimates on price increases for automobiles range from $5,000 to $15,000, depending on the make and model.
+• Cars: Auto prices are expected to increase more than 9% in the near term and stay 6.2% higher in the long term.
+That’s the equivalent of adding $3,000 to the price of an average new car.
 The North American auto industry is highly integrated, with parts and components crossing US borders several times before the vehicle is completely assembled.
-Because of this, and because cars will also be hit by steel and aluminum tariffs, the impact will be severe and widespread.
+Because of this, and because cars will also be impacted by rising costs of steel and aluminum, the impact will be severe and widespread.
+Some carmakers have already closed factories, halted production, and laid off workers.
 Price inflation will spread to used cars and car parts as well, as demand for them increases.

 • Cellphones, computers, and gaming devices: About three quarters of cellphones, and almost all laptop computers and video game consoles are made in China.
-The 145% tariff on those goods is temporarily paused.
+Prices on electronics are projected to rise by $18.5 in the long term.

 • Increased construction prices: Increased costs for imported Canadian lumber and raw materials will make housing and infrastructure projects more expensive.
 Prices for building materials are projected to increase as much as 6% this year, and the cost of fixtures could jump up to 20%.